ibm-cloud-docs/BlockStorage/faqs.md

 - 8 KB * 6000 IOPS == ~46.88 MB/sec
 - 4 KB * 6000 IOPS == ~23.44 MB/sec

 ## How can I tell how much of the Storage is being used?
-Why are the usage details of {{site.data.keyword.blockstorageshort}} not displayed in the UI?
+Why are the usage details of {{site.data.keyword.blockstorageshort}} not displayed in the console?
 {: #blockstoruse}
 {: faq}